 The Company markets its products to numerous countries in North America, Europe, Latin America, Asia and other parts of the world.
-Foreign sales were approximately 34% of total sales during the first six months of 2020 and 29% during the first six months of 2019.
-International sales during the first half of 2020 were slightly less impacted by the COVID-19 pandemic when compared to domestic sales.
+Foreign sales were approximately 30% of total sales during the first nine months of 2020 and 29% during the first nine months of 2019.
 The fluctuations of certain foreign currencies have not significantly impacted the Company's operations, as the Company's foreign sales are not concentrated in any one region of the world, although a strong U.S. dollar does make the Company's products less competitive internationally.
 The Company believes its vulnerability due to uncertainties in foreign currency fluctuations and general economic conditions in foreign countries is not significant.